-Clean Water §401/§404 permits
+Clean Water Act §401/§404 permits

 Permits are required when performing activities that impact streams and other water bodies, such as the construction of generation or distribution assets.
 The jurisdictional boundary between the state and federal authority is delineated in the definition of "waters of the United States" (or WOTUS).
-A new rule has been proposed to revise the definition of WOTUS, and the current rule defining this same term has been enjoined by the federal courts in some parts of the country.
+U.S. EPA posted a signed pre-publication final rule on September 12, 2019, revising the definition of WOTUS.
+The current rule defining WOTUS has been enjoined by the federal courts in some parts of the country.
 AMP staff are monitoring ongoing litigation and rulemaking activities.